M-o-liver/TEWTSIM/README.md

 ## Training Value

 TEWTSIM serves as a valuable tool for:
-1. Developing critical thinking skills in tactical situations
+1. Developing critical thinking skills in tactical situations;
-2. Practicing decision-making under pressure
+2. Practicing decision-making under pressure;
-3. Exploring various strategic approaches
+3. Exploring various strategic approaches;
-4. Preparing for real-world military exercises
+4. Preparing for real-world military exercises; and
+5. Creating valuable institutional data that can be used to develop organization-specific artificial intelligence.

 By providing a platform for repeated practice and analysis, TEWTSIM contributes to the development of more effective and adaptable military personnel.

 ## Future Prospects

-The application has the potential to become an essential component in military training programs, offering a cost-effective and scalable solution for tactical exercise simulations.
+The application has the potential to become a  component in military training programs, offering a cost-effective and scalable solution for tactical exercise simulations.
 As AI technology advances, TEWTSIM could evolve into a sophisticated training ground for both human officers and AI systems, fostering the development of advanced military strategy and decision-making capabilities.